raashidsalih/milkrun-eta/README.md

 ## Overview
 Regression based models to estimate arrival time for milk runs.
 Milk run logistics are a type of delivery system where shipments are delivered to multiple locations in one trip.

+You can find the code and results of Exploratory Data Analysis and Model Training [under the Notebooks folder](https://github.com/raashidsalih/milkrun-eta/tree/main/Notebooks).
+They have also been transformed into HTML pages using ```pretty-jupyter``` for readability.

 ## Installation Instructions
 ##### Step 1: Clone
 Clone this git repository using: